CELEBRATE SUNDAY MASS FROM ST. ALEXANDER POSTED ON SATURDAYS AT 4:00 PM

 First Sunday of Advent – Sunday, November 29th

 As your pastor, I would like to thank all those people who are mailing and dropping off their parish envelopes and donations throughout this time of the virus.
 These funds are deeply needed and appreciated as we continue to pay our employees and parish bills.
 I know that times are tough financially for everybody.
 We'll get through this with everyone's help and prayers.
 God bless you for your generosity.

 You can mail your envelopes to the Parish Administrative Center, or you have the option to give electronically through Faith Direct.
 Please click on the this link: membership.faithdirect.net/IL910 or go to the "Donate/Support" tab on the top of this page and go the the Faith Direct tab for information on how to sign up.
 You can also give a one-time donation by scanning the bar below or use the Text-To-Give option.

-Sunday Mass from Holy Name Cathedral: Sunday Masses will be available on our website, archchicago.org, beginning at 4 p.m. on Saturdays.
+Sunday Mass from Holy Name Cathedral: Sunday Masses will be available at archchicago.org, beginning at 4 p.m. on Saturdays.
 Sunday Mass will be available in English, Spanish and Polish.
 Each Sunday Mass will remain available for viewing until the following Saturday.
-Also available on our YouTube channel and on the Archdiocese of Chicago Facebook page.
+Also available on the YouTube channel and on the Archdiocese of Chicago Facebook page.

 Weekday Masses from St. James Chapel: Daily Masses will be available on our website, archchicago.org, beginning at 10 a.m. each weekday.
 Those Masses will remain available for viewing until the next online Mass is celebrated.
 Also available on our YouTube channel and on the Archdiocese of Chicago Facebook page.